canonical/netbox/docs/models/dcim/platform.md

 ### NAPALM Driver

+!!! warning "Deprecated Field"
+    NAPALM integration was removed from NetBox core in v3.5 and is now available as a [plugin](https://github.com/netbox-community/netbox-napalm).
+This field will be removed in NetBox v3.6.

 The [NAPALM driver](https://napalm.readthedocs.io/en/latest/support/index.html) associated with this platform.

 ### NAPALM Arguments

+!!! warning "Deprecated Field"
+    NAPALM integration was removed from NetBox core in v3.5 and is now available as a [plugin](https://github.com/netbox-community/netbox-napalm).
+This field will be removed in NetBox v3.6.

 Any additional arguments to send when invoking the NAPALM driver assigned to this platform.